Writing Custom Drivers (Advanced)

 that calls the hub and spokes.
 Many of the example drivers take

-advantage of shared code in the mpisppy.utils
+advantage of shared code in the mpisppy.utils directory.

 We now proceed to consider driver examples that do not use the shared services provided with the examples; however, many developers will prefer to mimic the examples.